The perfect place for children to connect with nature

 I can really recommend the Nature school and wished it would be included in the schools curriculum!
 There is nothing healthier and more educational than spending time in nature.
 Thanks to Marion and her team.

-Please email us to be put on the Forest School email list, and we will update you when dates are set for 2021!
+Please email us to be put on the Forest School email list, and we will update you when new course dates become available!

 Forest School Classes are lead by Marion Edler-Burke, co-owner of Crann Og and a certified Forest School Leader.
 Marion is also a Nature Therapy Guide, Yoga and Meditation teacher.